Nicola Roberts: 2010–2013: Cinderella's Eyes, Girls Aloud reunion and other ventures

-2013–present: Upcoming second studio album, The Masked Singer and City of Angels
+2013–present: Planned second studio album, The Masked Singer, West End and further Girls Aloud reunion

 In October 2011, Roberts stated that she had started work on a second album.
 On 13 January 2012, Roberts commented on her second album, stating, "Maybe.
 I'm not sure.
 There's lots of stuff coming up and I think there always has to be a right time.
 I'm always working on music and if a second album came out then that would be a great thing to happen."
 Roberts wrote four songs for friend and former colleague Cheryl's fourth studio album, Only Human, entitled "It's About Time", "Throwback", "Goodbye Means Hello" and "Yellow Love".
 On the Girls Aloud's greatest hits album Ten, she contributed the track "On the Metro".
-Roberts also wrote two songs for Little Mix's second album Salute, entitled "See Me Now" and "They Just Don't Know You".
+Roberts also wrote two songs for Little Mix's second album, Salute, entitled "See Me Now" and "They Just Don't Know You".

 In January 2014, producer Fred Ball confirmed he was working with Roberts on a new album.
 She also confirmed that she had written for Cheryl's album Only Human, which was released later that year.
 In 2018, Roberts worked with Cheryl again, co-writing the songs "Love Made Me Do It" and "Let You".

 It was announced in December 2019 that Roberts would join the City of Angels musical cast, playing the role of Avril/Mallory from March 2020.
+She latered returned to the West End in 2025, taking on the role of Persephone in the musical Hadestown, at the Lyric Theatre, London.
 In 2020, Roberts participated in the ITV series The Masked Singer as Queen Bee and eventually won the competition.
-On 15 August 2020, Nicola performed The Captive's Hymn at a VJ Day concert at Horse Guards Parade in London.
+On 15 August 2020, Nicola performed "The Captive's Hymn" at a VJ Day concert at Horse Guards Parade in London.

-On 4 June 2022, Roberts performed Climb Ev'ry Mountain with Mica Paris and Ruby Turner at the Platinum Party at the Palace concert to celebrate the Platinum Jubilee of Queen Elizabeth II.
+On 4 June 2022, Roberts performed "Climb Ev'ry Mountain" with Mica Paris and Ruby Turner at the Platinum Party at the Palace concert to celebrate the Platinum Jubilee of Queen Elizabeth II.

+In late 2023, Girls Aloud announced that they would once again reunite for an arena tour, titled The Girls Aloud Show, to celebrate more than 20 years in the industry and honour their late bandmate, Sarah Harding.
+The group embarked on the tour throughout May and June 2024, becoming the UK's biggest arena tour of the year, with over 300,000 fans coming to see them perform.
+They also performed a sold out show that summer at Shepherd's Bush Empire and headlined Brighton Pride.